World Rugby Sevens Series hosts

-The World Rugby Sevens Series hosts have included several different counties.
-Ten counties currently host a leg of the World Rugby Sevens Series.
-Several other countries previously hosted tournaments, most recently Scotland and Japan, both of which were terminated following the 2014–15 season.
+The World Rugby Sevens Series hosts have included several countries.
+Seven countries currently host a leg of the World Rugby Sevens Series.
+Several other countries previously hosted tournaments, most recently England, France and New Zealand, all three of which were terminated following the 2022–23 season.

 Current hosts

-Hosts are current as of the upcoming 2022–23 series.
+Hosts are current as of the upcoming 2023–24 series.
 Interruptions to events are recorded in the footnotes.